 In 2017, the Institute of Optics will hold its 56th annual summer school short-course series, offering a mix of one-week courses and two-and-a-half-day courses.

-1. Fundamentals of Optics I (with labs) covering lenses, aberrations, principles of diffraction, optical systems, polarization, birefringence and crystal optics, and radiometry and detection.
+1. Fundamental Concepts (with labs) covering lenses, aberrations, principles of diffraction, optical systems, polarization, birefringence and crystal optics, and radiometry and detection.

-2. Fundamentals of Optics II colorimetry and vision, wave guide photonics, and more.
+2. Applied Concepts colorimetry and vision, wave guide photonics, and more.

-3. Gradient Index Optics new in 2016 (scholarships available) application of the principles of GRIN to optical and non-optical systems, axial, radial and spherical optical systems, design labs with Code V and Zemax, aberration theory, color corrected and polychromatic systems, visible and IR.
+3. Gradient Index Optics application of the principles of GRIN to optical and non-optical systems, axial, radial and spherical optical systems, design labs with Code V and Zemax, aberration theory, color corrected and polychromatic systems, visible and IR.

 4. Opto-Mechanical Analysis (with labs) covering opto-mechanical analysis methods used to design high performance optical systems.
 Finite element modeling techniques for analyzing light-weight mirrors, mounts, and lens systems will be discussed.
 Other topics include fitting surface distortions with Zernike polynomials and the analysis of line-of-sight jitter in vibration environments.
 The integration of thermal and structural responses into optical design software is presented.